Skip to main content

 Only in Maya's case, death was never foretold, forecast or forebode.

-She had drifted into a hippy existence, normal in the Parvati Valley, abnormal to most, yet normal again against her other life.
-She died, poisoned.
+She had drifted into a hippy existence in the Parvati Valley, abnormal to most, yet normal compared to her other life.
+She had died, poisoned.
 Was it the enemy, her caretakers, herself?
-I gave up guesswork months ago.
-Not because I didn't care, I still do, but it is no longer important in the larger sense.
+Who knows!

 That was all that I gathered from her embassy.